|

 12. primary

-of first rank or importance or value; direct and immediate rather than secondary
+of first rank or importance or value

 Primary election